JaanLavaerts/mcp_playground/README.md

 ### Starting the server

 The server currently uses IO for communication.
-It is not meant to be started manually but accessed through an MCP client.
+It is not meant to be started manually, instead it should be accessed through an MCP client.

 ### Implemented Functions